panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 ---
 layout: post
 title: DNS lookup from scratch
-# date: 2025-02-26 12:44 -0300
 ---

 My findings after implementing the DNS query.
-This system is tucked away in the network's ... but nevertheless, used by everyone on the internet multiple times a day.
+This system is nicely tucked away in the network's drawers, so you don't even notice it.
+Nonetheless, it is used by everyone on the internet multiple times a day.

 Also called the "phone book of the internet", the Domain Name System is used to translate from human-readable hostnames (example.com) to computer-friendly IP addresses (23.192.228.80).